-Install the correct nozzle for the required firing rate, using the burner manual and the information on Section 12 of this manual.
+Install the correct nozzle for the required firing rate, using the burner manual and the information on Section 12, p.
+24 and 25 of this manual.
 Follow the burner manual instructions for nozzle installation.
-Verify the correct setting of electrodes after nozzle and burner oil tube assembly are in place.
+Verify the correct settings of electrodes after nozzle and burner oil tube assembly are in place.